 The final stop on the Lodi wine trail was Mohr-Fry Ranches, where we got a look at the gnarled old vines that made Lodi famous.
 We parked near Marian’s Vineyard, which has 8.3 acres of ancient vine Zinfandel planted in its roots and is certified historical.
-Lodi’s west side, in the highly regarded Mokelumne River AVA, is home to the vineyard.
+Lodi’s west side, in the highly regarded Mokelumne River AVA, is home to the vineyard and home to other Lodi wineries.
 This historical vineyard was established in 1901 and has sandy soils on the Mohr-Fry Ranches estate.
 Jerry Fry called the vineyard after his mother, so it became known as Mother Vineyard.

 This property has many different things.
 They grow grapes and cherries.
 And they grow beans too!
 The people who live here have been doing this for a long time.
 They started in the 1850s with Cornelius Mohr, who left his job on a whaling ship to become a farmer when he moved inland to California.